doublederek/giant-bomb-wiki/README.md

 ## Running the wiki for the first time

 - Have docker desktop installed and running
-- Run `chmod +x ./entrypoint.sh` in the root of this repo - might not need this.
 - Run `docker compose up -d` in the root of this repo.
 - Go to http://localhost:8080/ in your browser.
 The installer will run automatically on first start.
 - The values you need for the database connection are in the docker-compose.yml file - "db" is your host, etc.